-Although the Vodka Martini, "shaken not stirred," is the cocktail that James Bond is best known for, it is not the only one by far.
-There are actually many mixed drinks which the famous spy has sipped through his adventures in both the movies and Ian Fleming's novels and most of them are classic cocktails.
+Although the vodka martini, "shaken not stirred," is the cocktail that James Bond is best known for, it is not the only one by far.
+There are actually many mixed drinks that the famous spy has sipped through his adventures in both the movies and Ian Fleming's novels.
+Most of them are classic cocktails.

 01 of 11

 Although the "average" Vodka Martini is better known in Bond's adventures, it is the Vesper Martini that is the "true" Bond Martini.
 It was the first mentioned and the one that he claims to have invented it (the only time he drinks one in the movies or novels).

 The recipe for the Vesper (named for the lovely Vesper) is dictated in Chapter 7 as follows: